Gitbuster1/MarioBot/README.md

 # MarioBot
-Implementation of bot which learns to play Mario using a NEAT algorithm
+Implementation of bot which learns to play Mario using a Deep Q-Learning algorithm.